Shahanshahsidd208/Anonymous-reporting/README.md

   - Sends SMS messages containing the phone number and location to the police phone numbers.

 ### Twilio Service

 - **API Endpoint**
   - Receives API requests from the Flask backend.
   - Sends SMS messages to the specified police phone numbers.

 ### Developer's Phone

 - **SMS**
-  - Receives SMS notifications with crime report details adn exact location coordinates.
+  - Receives SMS notifications with crime report details and exact location coordinates.

 ## Features